{{ item.label }}: {{ item.title }}

 • Learn from working examples of mortality governance and develop the role of mortality audits, internal inspection and mortality reviews to answer the question “did a problem in care contribute to the death?

-• Implement the new Patient Safety Incident Response Framework and improve learning from serious incidents
+• Understand the implications of the Patient Safety Incident Response Framework (PSIRF)

 • Understand national developments and national reporting requirements